 Q #6) In what sequence do triggers get fired by Oracle Forms?

-Ans: Oracle forms follow the below hierarchy for triggers execution:
+Answer: Oracle Forms follow the below hierarchy for trigger execution:

 - Pre-text item

-Ans: Master-Detail relationship is the relationship among different business entities following the parent-child relationship pattern.
+Answer: Master-Detail relationship is the relationship among different business entities which follows the parent-child relationship pattern.
 There will be one parent entity linked to many child entities.

 For Example, we can have one master named COMPANY with different details as DEPARTMENTS (HR, FINANCE, OPERATIONS, ADMIN, etc.).

-This relationship can be implemented with the help of two data blocks where the first data block represents master table while the other represents a detail table.
+This relationship can be implemented with the help of two data blocks where the first data block represents the master table while the other represents a detailed table.

-Ans: Below is the triggers which get created during the creation of the master-detail block:
+Answer: Enlisted triggers gets created during the creation of the master-detail block: